ibm-cloud-docs/account/email.md

 {: help}
 {: support}

-You can set {{site.data.keyword.Bluemix_notm}} resource-related notifications for incidents, maintenance, security bulletins, and resource activity updates.
-You can choose to receive emails about different incident severity subcategories (Sev 1, Sev 2, Sev 3, Sev 4) and different maintenance subcategories (High impact, Medium impact, Low impact).
-Also, about different stages of resource activity.
+You can set your preferences to receive resource-related notifications for incidents, maintenance, security bulletins, and resource activity updates.

-Update email preferences on **Incidents**, or just on a preferred severity subcategory to receive notifications about events that can cause an outage or restrict functionality.

-Check **Maintenance** to be informed about any important maintenance that keeps the platform operating at optimal status.

-For any announcements about security vulnerabilities and the required actions on them, see **Security bulletins**.

-To receive notifications about your instance's status, service updates, check **Resource activity**.

 1. In the console, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) &gt; **Profile**.
-2. Click **Notification preferences**.
+2. Click **Notification preferences** > **Resource**.
-3. Click **Resource**.
-4. Select whether to receive resource notifications for each of the categories that you want to be updated on.
+4. Select from the following options:

+  * Receive notifications about events that can cause an outage or restrict functionality.
+You can receive notifications for all incident severity levels (1, 2, 3, 4) or just a subset.
+  * Receive notifications about any important maintenance that keeps the platform operating at optimal status.
+You can receive notifications for all impact levels (high, medium, low), or just a subset.
+  * Receive notifications about security vulnerabilities and the required actions to take.
+  * Receive notifications about resource activity, such as status and service updates.

   By default, all {{site.data.keyword.Bluemix_notm}} resource notifications are turned off.
   {: tip}